Liz-ard7/concept_backend_fanfic/design/concepts/Categorizing/CategorizingDesignChanges.md

 at the same time than to do them separately and then have to combine them awkwardly.

 5. I realized that categorizeFic wasn't returning an ID, it was returning a composite object, so I slightly edited the concept, implementation, and test.
 Same for deleteFicCategories, so I made it return the count instead of a set.

+6. I realized authorTags wasn't a primitive nor an ID, so instead I changed it to a string that is split into a list by newlines.